aakarsh/concurrency-paper/README.md

-# Work in progress on  synchronization in the Linux Kernel.
+Notes  in progress on synchronization in the Linux Kernel.